savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ![Paged Memory Illustration](https://github.com/user-attachments/assets/f617f88d-4a7c-4214-bb9d-6d57cfaf3bd5)

-When a process requests `1024` bytes of memory, it often results in `4k` bytes being allocated instead.
+When a process requests `1024` bytes of memory, it may result in `4k` bytes being allocated instead.
 Similarly, if a process releases `1024` bytes of memory, its effective memory usage may not decrease.
 This can happen if the page containing that memory still has other sections in use.

 ### Shared memory

 Not all memory used by a process belongs to it!
-Typically, when a process loads a dynamic library, the binary code from that library is potentially shared across all processes loading from the same library.
+Typically, when a process loads a dynamic library, the binary code from that library is potentially shared across all processes using it.

 Technically, this means that the binary code from the library is loaded in _shared memory pages_.
-The kernel can associate these pages with multiple processes that utilize the same shared library.
+The kernel can associate these pages with multiple processes that load the same shared library.

 On Linux, you can see the list of the shared dynamic libraries a process uses by calling `ldd`.
 On macOS, it is `otool`.
 Here's an example with Liquidsoap: